 Carried Away is an ongoing performance-installation that involves the participation of artist Vida Simon and partner collaborator, Jack Stanley.
 At the center of this work is a commitment to improvisation and the challenge of following one’s line without distraction or self-censorship.
 This creative program is made up of a collaborative creative residency, community make art workshops, a site-responsive exhibition and series of performances.

-Throughout the exhibition, the artists will stage several ongoing drawing performances.
+Throughout the exhibition, the artists staged several ongoing drawing performances.

 March 11 Saturday 11am – 2pm